-It’s an intimate class setting; with a maximum of eight people in each group, you’ll get to meet some people but also have plenty of one-on-one time with your instructor.
-You’ll have the pleasure of dining with the group, so this is a great way to mingle with like-minded travelers.
+What I liked most was the intimate class setting; with a maximum of eight people in each group, you get to meet some people but also have plenty of one-on-one time with the instructor.
+You also have the pleasure of dining with the group, so it’s a really fun way to mingle with the group.

 I can’t tell you how much I enjoyed this class!
 I did this class with my little boy who was 7 at the time and we both really enjoyed mingling with the group and creating delicious dishes!
 You don’t need any prior cooking experience—just enthusiasm!
 The chef provides step-by-step guidance as you prepare some of the country’s most beloved recipes.

 Recipes are provided after the class, but don’t have too much wine so you remember how to make them at home!
-This is an immersive hands-on experience that will leave an impression long after your trip has ended.
+This is an immersive hands-on experience that left a great impression on me.
+Not to be missed!

-This tour is appropriate for children above 6 years of age.
+This class is appropriate for children above 6 years of age.

 This was the highlight of my trip!
 Pedro was a great teacher.
 The other people in the class were very good company as well.
 It was a fun and informative class.
-We made an appetizer, a few entrees, a side and a dessert.
-We had wine while we cooked, which were included.
+We made an appetiser, a few entrees, a side and a dessert.
+We had wine while we cooked, which was included.
 Our meal came out really nice.
 I highly recommend.

 – John (Read more reviews)Getyour Guide